Lorentz symmetry from a random Hamiltonian: Discussion and Conclusions

 We have calculated the density of states for a free field theory with an arbitrary power law dispersion relation.
 This allowed us to extend our earlier work examining the degree to which a random Hamiltonian could be approximated by a local field theory.
 Our conclusion is that choosing the Lorentz invariant ${\cal E}(p) = p$ dispersion relation reduces the discrepancy between the energy eigenvalue spectrum of a local field theory and that of the random Hamiltonian, as compared with the other dispersion relations considered.
 In this sense, Lorentz symmetry is favored by our analysis.
 This is the concrete result from our work.

 As discussed in \cite{Albrecht:2007mm,Albrecht:2008bj}, quite a few steps still need to be taken to check the viability of the ``random Hamiltonian'' picture.
 The work presented here offers additional hints about specific areas for further investigation.
-Imposing Lorentz invariance on the field theory will be the most general way to ensure the preferred dispersion relation.
-One then would expect spin-1 and spin-2 representation to turn up in the interpretation of a random Hamiltonian as a field theory.
-According to general arguments \cite{Feynman:1996kb,Weinberg:1964ev,Weinberg:1964cn,Weinberg:1965nx,Weinberg:1965rz,Deser:1969wk,Weinberg:1980kq} these fields would lead to gauge forces and general relativity respectively.
+As emphasized in the introduction, by focusing on the dispersion relation we are unable to directly draw conclusions about the full Lorentz symmetry of the theory, although it is possible that preferences (for or against) could emerge from a deeper analysis that connects the eigenstates to observable particles.
+In any case, imposing Lorentz invariance on the field theory will be a quite generic way to ensure the preferred dispersion relation.
+One then would expect massless spin-1 and spin-2 representation could turn up in the interpretation of a random Hamiltonian as a field theory.
+According to general arguments \cite{Feynman:1996kb,Weinberg:1964ev,Weinberg:1964cn,Weinberg:1965nx, Weinberg:1965rz,Deser:1969wk,Weinberg:1980kq} these fields would lead to gauge forces and general relativity respectively.
 If we assume that the random Hamiltonian is the correct underlying theory, this picture should provide a systematic and hopefully testable way in which local field theory, gauge theory and gravity will break down.

 Looking more specifically at the technical results in this paper, we chose $m>m_c$ (with $m_c$ defined in Eqn. \ref{mcdef}) to avoid favoring arbitrarily large powers of momentum $p$ in the dispersion relation